Tangguhdoesg/Tangguhdoesg/README.md

 --->
 Mostly do backend Spring JAVA to made some REST API.
 This is just a random repo for my testing and other universties project.
-Might do some other stuff here to just because i'm bored.
+Might do some other stuff here too just because i'm bored.